developmeh/webrtc-poc/README.md

 ## Cleaning Up

-To clean up build artifacts and logs:
+To clean up build artifacts, release files, and logs:

 ```bash
 make clean
 ```

+This will remove the `bin` and `dist` directories, as well as log files and process IDs.

 ## Implementation Details